RohitCodes97/CAP776_python/README.md

 It's a python console based application where users need to log in to access space-related data using the NASA API.
-The user credentials are stored a CSV file, and a password reset option is also available.
+The user credentials are stored in a CSV file, and a password reset option is also available.
 The password are hashed for added security while storing.